Compstall: Compstall Mills

-George Andrew experimented with printing; then, on the death of his father, started on the mill complex on the site we know today.
+George Andrew experimented with printing; then, on the death of his father, started on the mill complex on the site known today.
 Between 1833 and 1833, he built Old Mill, a five-storey L-shaped building that fronted on the river and on Market Street.
-At the north end of the building, there was a four-storey building that housed the water wheel.
+At its north end, there was a four-storey building that housed the water wheel.
 During the six years from 1833 to 1839, the Scotland Mill, the Victoria Mill, Provans Mill and Noah's Ark weaving sheds were built.
-The first two water wheels, Old Josh and North Wheel, were supplemented by the giant Lily Wheel in 1838.
-This was 17 ft wide and 50 ft in diameter and was built by Fairburn and Lillie.
+The first two water wheels, Old Josh and North Wheel, were supplemented by the giant Lily Wheel in 1838; this was 17 ft wide and 50 ft in diameter and was built by Fairburn and Lillie.

 The North Mill was added between 1839 and 1847 and the mill office was extended.
-The Albert Mill and a range of riverside buildings, including the mechanics shop were extended between 1847 and 1872.
+The Albert Mill and a range of riverside buildings, including the mechanics shop, were extended between 1847 and 1872.
 Over the next 25 years, many extra weaving sheds were added and extended.
 By 1907, a new engine house had been added.